 Visitors should be cautious when swimming or wading at the beach.
 Some beaches, especially those on the Pacific Ocean and those in Bocas del Toro Province, have dangerous currents that cause drowning deaths every year.
 These beaches are seldom posted with warning signs or monitored by lifeguards.

 On the Pacific and Atlantic coasts, boaters should be wary of vessels that may be transporting narcotics, illicit materials, and illegal immigrants to and from Colombia.
 Bales and specially wrapped packages containing narcotics have been found floating in the ocean or lying on remote beaches.
 Boaters and beachgoers are warned to steer clear of these items, to not pick up or move these packages and to immediately report their location to the Panamanian authorities.

-Special permission is needed from the Ministry of Government and Justice and the National Environment Authority to visit the National Park on Coiba Island.
+Special permission is needed from the National Environment Authority to visit the National Park on Coiba Island.
 The island is an abandoned penal colony, although on occasion, prisoners are sent there to care for the animals.
 Boaters should avoid the southeastern coast of Kuna Yala Comarca (San Blas Islands), south of Punta Carreto, on the Atlantic Coast.

 Stay up to date by: